jbiz805/age/README.md

 ```

-To create a single vertex with label, use the CREATE clasue.
+To create a single vertex with the label, use the CREATE clause.

 ```bash
 SELECT *